— Complete Game Guide —

 Keep in mind that flights departing or arriving between the hours of 1am and 5am will suffer some level of demand loss due to the extreme hours.
 Most passengers do not prefer to arrive or depart in the middle of the night.
 The amount of demand lost depends on what time the flight departs or arrives; a flight arriving at 1:10am will suffer very little demand loss, while a flight arriving at 3am will suffer almost maximum demand loss.

 The second step of the route creation process will have you configure the stops for the route, as well as select the aircraft that you want to fly the route.
+Only aircraft that are capable of flying the route you configured will be listed.
 If you want the route to fly uninterrupted, be sure the last stop matches the initial departure airport.
 Otherwise, you will need to create a second route to make the aircraft come full-circle back to where it started.

 The third and final step will have you configure the departure times of each flight in the route.
 Every stop will display a "Ready At" time.
 This is the earliest that the aircraft can depart from that location.
-The ready times do NOT account for extra time that you add in previous stops.
-For example, if stop 1 is ready at 08:37, and you select 08:40 as the departure time for stop 1, you will need to carry those extra 3 minutes through the rest of the route.
-If the ready at time on stop 2 is dispayed as 10:15, the actual ready time will be +3 minutes, so 10:18.
-Eventually we hope to have the ready times update dynamically as you select the departure times, but for now that is not an option.
+If you change a departure time, be sure to consider how it affects the arrival and thus departure times of all following flights.
+When you save the route, the game will check it for errors and display the icon if there are timing errors.
+Eventually we hope to have the ready times update dynamically as you select the departure times, but for now that is not supported.

 Routes are flown automatically, in real-time.
 Once you create and activate a route, the game will automatically schedule your flights, assuming there are no issues with your route.
 If you deactivate a route, all currently scheduled flights will be completed, but will no longer be scheduled again in the future.
 To cancel scheduled flights, click the icon, once you have deactivated the route.